del2090/del2090.github.io/_pages/about-ko.md

 ---
+lang: ko
-permalink: /ko/
+permalink: /
 title: ""
 author_profile: true
 redirect_from:
-  - /about/ko
+  - /about/ko/
-  - /about.html/ko
+  - /about.html/ko/
 ---

-Hahndeul Kim
+김한들
 ======
 I am a third-year undergraduate student in Computer Science and Biological Sciences at Seoul National University (SNU).
 I currently work as a research intern in Jeong Lab of Population Genomics at SNU.